Attention conservation notice: Angry rant about sexism and sexism-motivated abuse in the computer industry.

 - Adria Richards complained to the PyCon organizers and also kvetched about the dudes on Twitter.

 - The PyCon organizers told the dudes to knock it off and/or leave the room, which they did.

 - The gibbering follow monkeys flipped the fuck out, like they do, and started throwing abuse, DDOS and death threats around.

-- One of the dudes was fired subsequent to a “thorough investigation” by his employer.
+- One of the dudes was fired subsequent to a

 - Ms. Richards has also been fired, apparently after the abuse widened to include her employer as an organization.

 What.
 The.
 Fuck.
 Is.
 Wrong.
 With.
 You.
 Monkeys?!